Pediatric Sedation Dentistry

 Sedation dentistry refers to the use of medically induced relaxation techniques during dental procedures.
 Sedation may be used for a variety of reasons from lengthy, complex procedures to easing anxiety for nervous patients.

-Benefits of Sedation Dentistry for Children
+Benefits of Pediatric Sedation Dentistry

 Children can benefit from sedation dentistry in a variety of ways: